Alex Hofmann: MotoGP

-Personal
+Personal life

 Hofmann's girlfriend is called Romina Rados.
 He loves action sports such as skiing and BMX bikes.
-At 1.80m he is tall for a motorcycle racer.
+At 1.80m, he is tall for a motorcycle racer.
 His favourite food is Italian.
 He has a two children, a son called Travis (b.
 2010) and a daughter called Sienna (b.
 2014).

 Hofmann is fluent in German, English, French, Spanish and Italian.

 After his racing career, Hofmann started working as MotoGP co-commentator alongside German commentator Edgar Mielke for the German TV station Sport1 in 2009, where his knowledge from his own racing career and multilingualism prove helpful as a pit and grid reporter.
 He remained there until the end of 2014 when Eurosport acquired the rights for the MotoGP for the 2015 season.

 Alex Hofmann also switched to Eurosport and also worked there as a pit lane reporter.
 In the spring of the following year, he left the channel, citing technical and personnel setbacks in his reporting.

 When there was no place available for Hofmann on a MotoGP bike in the 2008 season, Aprilia hired Hofmann as a development and test rider for the new RSV4 superbike.
 If his performance was sufficient, it was planned that he would start as an Aprilia factory rider in the Superbike World Championship from 2009.
 However, this hope was dashed when Shinya Nakano, who had switched from the MotoGP class to the Superbike World Championship, received a contract with Aprilia and started for the Italians alongside Max Biaggi in 2009.
 The German remained a test rider for the manufacturer from Noale.

 After his contract expired, he moved to KTM in 2015 to help prepare the company's entry into MotoGP in 2017 as a test rider.